Good morning, 12s.

-This notable eleven includes quarterback Dave Krieg, running backs Shaun Alexander, Edgerrin James and Chris Warren, guards Steve Hutchinson and Ricky Watters, center Ray Donaldson, safety Merton Hanks, cornerback Terry McDaniel, and punters Jeff Feagles and Rohn Stark.
+This notable twelve includes quarterback Dave Krieg, running backs Shaun Alexander, Edgerrin James and Chris Warren, guards Steve Hutchinson and Ricky Watters, center Ray Donaldson, safety Merton Hanks, cornerback Terry McDaniel, kicker Ryan Longwell, and punters Jeff Feagles and Rohn Stark.
 Hutchinson, who played in Seattle from 2000 to 2005, finds his way on the nominees list for the third year in a row after being a finalist for the Class of 2019.

 A news release from Canton, Ohio, states that “the large list of Modern-Era nominees includes only players whose careers ended less than 25 seasons ago.
 The nominees include 63 offensive players, 43 defensive players, and 16 special teams players.”

 This list of players is set to be reduced to 25 semifinalists in November, and then to 15 finalists in early January of 2020.
 After those cuts, the finalists will then be presented to the full 48-member Pro Football Hall of Fame Selection Committee during its annual meeting on ‘Selection Saturday,’ the day before Super Bowl LIV.

 Be sure to follow the Pro Football Hall of Fame on Twitter to follow along with the process as the season continues.

 Located in Canton, Ohio, the birthplace of the National Football League, the Pro Football Hall of Fame is a 501(c)(3) not-for-profit institution with the Mission to Honor the Heroes of the Game, Preserve its History, Promote its Values, & Celebrate Excellence EVERYWHERE.